Chykalophia/ClickUp-MCP-Server---Enhanced/examples/README.md

    );
    ```

-4. Connect to the ClickUp MCP Server and use its tools:
+4. Connect to the ClickUp MCP Server - Enhanced and use its tools:
    ```javascript
    await client.connect(transport);